Itzikl Kramtweiss: Biography

 In Philadelphia, where he settled by 1919, he became known as a klezmer clarinetist.
 It was in 1929 that he finally entered the studio with his own orchestra at Victor Records in Camden, New Jersey and recorded roughly six sides which were sold as the Broder Kapelle.
 These recordings included klezmer bulgars as well as polkas.
 In the 1930s he remained a popular player in the city's Jewish music circuit.
 He had a reputation as a "wild character".
 He also gained work due to his birthplace; the Teplyk Landsmanshaft regularly hired him and Cornet player Nachman Grossman.

 He died on October 1, 1958.
-He was buried in the Mount Sharon Cemetery in Springfield, Pennsylvania.